 - Proactive risk management: AI identifies scheduling conflicts, workload imbalances, and potential slowdowns, enabling teams to make adjustments before issues arise.

-- AI Service Agent: Resolves recurring service issues, tracks progress, and ensures proactive customer follow-ups.
+- Service agent: Resolves recurring service issues, tracks progress, and ensures proactive customer follow-ups.

 With AI agents handling administrative and operational planning tasks, teams can focus on problem-solving, innovation, and execution.

 AI-powered project management accelerates execution, improves decision-making, and keeps teams aligned on strategic priorities.
-With monday work management, teams can automate workflows, gain actionable insights, and remove execution roadblocks before they slow progress.
+By combining monday work management with monday vibe, teams can create their own apps in seconds to complement existing workflow capabilities.

 Is AI taking over project management?